Undertone0809/gcop/docs/guide/commands.md

 ### `git gconfig`

 Open the GCOP configuration file in the default editor.
+See [Configuration](/guide/config) for more details.

 ### `git info`